doubleotoo/snipit/README.md

 *	 <b>Side-by-side Comparison</b>

- 	Easily view two snippets right next to each other for maximum comparison functionality.
+ 	View two snippets right next to each other for maximum comparison functionality.

 *	 <b>Github-style Forking</b>